15 AI Prompts That Will 10x Your Productivity in 2026 (Tested Daily)

 Which AI tool is best for these prompts?

 Honestly, all the major models handle these well in 2026.
 Claude Opus 4.7 tends to be sharpest on the critical-thinking ones (#9, #14).
 GPT-5.5 is great on the planning prompts (#1, #3).
 Gemini 3.1 Ultra shines on research prompts (#11, #12) because it can browse.
 Pick whichever you’re already paying for.
+According to Anthropic’s research, Claude models excel at nuanced reasoning tasks.

 How long should a productivity prompt be?